The popular phrase (or Bon Jovi song – see here) “I’ll sleep when I’m

 Modern lives are getting busier with deadlines, social and family commitments.
 Sprinkle in a little stress and sleep becomes an unattainable after thought.

-Common side effects of too little sleep are decreased libido, irritability, impaired memory, craving of sugary foods, dark circles under eyes and sleepincreased susceptibility to colds.
+Common side effects of too little sleep are decreased libido, irritability, impaired memory, craving of sugary foods, dark circles under eyes and increased susceptibility to colds.
 Just to name a few.
 So, it’s easy to see how the wheels can fall off just by having little sleep over a short period.

 There is no energy drink or amount of caffeine that will replace a solid night’s sleep.
 It’s important not to get sucked into the vicious caffeine cycle, after a bad night’s sleep.